Mattress Firmness Scale & Guide

 Firm mattresses are as stiff and firm as beds come.
 They have very thin comfort layers and thick base layers.

 Just like extra soft beds (1), extra firm beds (10) are rare.
 Extra firm mattresses are a bit too stiff for most people and can potentially cause you to develop pains, aches, and pressure build-up.
-Standard firm mattresses (9) are more common.
+For this reason, extra firm mattresses are generally recommended for specific needs, such as post-surgery recovery or for individuals who require a rigid sleeping surface for medical reasons.

 Larger sleepers typically need a firmer sleep surface to support their body and prevent the bed from bottoming out.
 Similarly, back and stomach sleepers need a firm bed to prevent their lower backs and spines from sinking and throwing their spines out of alignment.